-For Kids: You may be depressed, anxious, or withdrawn from the divorce, and this may come out as feeling ashamed, feeling extra angry, feeling tremendous loss, or a hard time in school.
-Some kids even say it’s the worst experience of their childhood.
-If your parents are divorcing, please remind yourself that while your parents may seem perfect, they’re also human and are adjusting to a major loss in their own life.
+For Kids: You may be depressed, anxious, or withdrawn from the divorce, and this may come out as feeling ashamed, feeling extra angry, feeling a tremendous loss, or a hard time in school.
+Some kids even say it's the worst experience of their childhood.
+If your parents are divorcing, please remind yourself that while your parents may seem perfect, they're also human and are adjusting to a major loss in their own life.
 Your parents will always love you, no matter what.
 You should talk this out with someone you trust, like a friend, parent, relative, or school counselor.

 Addiction: is the state of being abnormally tolerant to and dependent upon something psychologically or physically habit-forming.